Developer-Autodesk/forge.learning/docs/viewer/extensions/skeleton.md

 <script src="/js/myawesomeextension.js"></script>
 ```

-Finally we need to tell the Viewer to load the extension.
-At the **/www/js/ForgeViewer.js** find the following line:
+Finally we need to tell the Viewer to load the extension, in the **/www/js/ForgeViewer.js** find the following line:

 ```javascript
 viewerApp.registerViewer(viewerApp.k3D, Autodesk.Viewing.Private.GuiViewer3D);